anabatsh/PROTES/README.md

 ## Installation

 The package can be installed via pip: `pip install protes` (it requires the [Python](https://www.python.org) programming language of the version >= 3.6).
-The [jax](https://github.com/google/jax) and [optax](https://github.com/deepmind/optax) libraries should be manually installed for successful operation.
+The [jax](https://github.com/google/jax) and [optax](https://github.com/deepmind/optax) libraries should be manually installed for successful operation of jax version of the code.
+Alternatively, an equivalent pytorch version can be used (it is currently very slow), in this case, please, install manually [pytorch](https://pytorch.org/) library.

 ## Documentation and examples

 Please see the documentation for function `protes` with a detailed description of all optimizer parameters.
 Examples are presented in the `demo` folder.
-A simple demo can be run in the console with a command `python demo/demo_func.py`.
+A simple demo can be run in the console with a command `python demo/demo_func.py` (to run the pytorch version, please, specify the appropriate argument: `python demo/demo_func.py tor`).

 ## Authors